mopidy/mopidy/docs/development/contributing.rst

 Continuous integration server
 =============================

-We run a continuous integration server called Hudson at http://hudson.mopidy.com/ that runs all test on multiple platforms (Ubuntu, OS X, etc.) for every commit we push to GitHub.
+We run a continuous integration (CI) server at http://ci.mopidy.com/ that runs all test on multiple platforms (Ubuntu, OS X, etc.) for every commit we push to GitHub.

-In addition to running tests, Hudson also does coverage statistics and uses pylint to check for errors and possible improvements in our code.
-So, if you're out of work, the code coverage and pylint data in Hudson should give you a place to start.
+In addition to running tests, the CI server also gathers coverage statistics and uses pylint to check for errors and possible improvements in our code.
+So, if you're out of work, the code coverage and pylint data at the CI server should give you a place to start.

 Writing documentation